pmolodo/USD/pxr/usd/usdLux/iesAngleScale/UsdLux-IESAngleScale-FindingsAndQuestions.md

 $$

 Pros:
-- Works "intuitively" with lights aimed either up OR down
+- Can give "good" scaling with lights aimed either up OR down
+  - Use positive values for lights aimed up
+  - Use negative values for lights aimed down
 - Requires no additional attributes
 - Provides a backwards-compatible mapping for either RenderMan or Karma

 Cons:
-- Doesn't work "intuitively" with ALL lights (ie, lights aimed to the side)
+- Doesn't give "good" scaling with ALL lights (ie, lights aimed to the side)
 - ...nor does it provide a clear path to supporting any aim direction in the future
 - Non-intuitive "switch" in behavior when the angleScale crosses 0
+- Requires user to figure out whether they should use negative or positive values to get "good" scaling for their light

 ### B. Add `vAngleScaleCenter` attribute